Day 97 of a Year Long Road Trip Along America’s Scenic Byways

-After the morning at Anahuac National Wildlife Refuge, I spent the afternoon at Big Thicket National Preserve.
+After the morning at Anahuac National Wildlife Refuge, I continued through East Texas to spend the afternoon at Big Thicket National Preserve.
 The preserve is home to four of the five insect eating plants.
 The Reader’s Digest book claimed I could learn the best places to see the plants by stopping at the Visitor’s Center.
 The teenager working the front desk didn’t know, but there were plenty of trail maps, so I took one and off we went.
 The dogs and I took the 1.6 mile Kirby Nature Trail beneath the pines and along the river.

-After our walk, we continued north to camp in San Augustine, Texas for the evening.
+After our walk, we head north through East Texas to camp in San Augustine for the evening.
+ETB

 Map of My Road Trip Across the USA